 Transforming Teaching to Generate Student Success

-Writing Learning Outcomes
+Writing Learning Objectives

-What are Learning Outcomes?
+What are Learning Objectives?

-According to LCME, we must identify the specific, observable, and measurable outcomes for each specific component of the medical program.
+According to LCME, we must identify the specific, observable, and measurable objectives for each specific component of the medical program.
 That would include a lesson, course, clerkship, rotation, etc. (Anderson et al., 2001; McClain, 2016)

 "You’ve got to be very careful if you don’t know where you are going, because you might not get there."